 The main recommendation from digital marketers is to invest now as it’s unknown if you could be priced out of the market in the future.

 If you need support developing and implementing a digital strategy for your business, we are here to help.
 Check out digital service here.

 Video on Facebook

 The new TV-style development for Facebook called Watch was shared with select creators in 2017.
-In 2018, it’s tipped this will be available to all people and pages on Facebook.
+Now in 2022, video is everywhere from Facebook Watch to Facebook stories it’s available to all people and pages on Facebook.
 This works alongside Facebook’s consistent mission to develop new features for video sharing.
 Another reminder that every marketing strategy should include an element of video.

 Review on Facebook

 Digital reviews are becoming increasingly important as consumers consider these to be authentic reviews of your product/service by ‘real’ people.